Transcriptions and accessibility

 Deletions

 • Practice: Crossed out or otherwise deleted text is provided within square brackets with a note about intention to exclude.
-Words that are intelligible will be noted as such.
+Words that are intelligible will be noted as such, in part or in full.

 • Examples: